sakai-mirror/melete/trunk/readme/readme_upgrade.txt

     2.1.
 Packagingdir settings

-	The dependency files for the export process are in the /melete/packagefiles directory in the melete source code.
-Copy the /melete directory and its contents into a directory.
-Ensure that this directory and its children have read and write permissions.
-Specify the absolute path to this directory in web.xml.
+	The dependency files for the export process are in the /var/melete/packagefiles directory in the Melete source code.
+    Copy the /var directory and its contents into a directory.
 	Eg. If you are on unix/linux, and your packaging directory path is /var/melete/packagefiles, specify this in the following manner in web.xml

         <!-- Settings for packaging directory -->